 - becoming pale or very red

-Fever itself is a symptom of an inflammation or an infection such as the flu.
+Fever itself is often a symptom of inflammation or an infection such as the flu.

-The influenza virus loves a temperature of 37.5°C which happens to be the normal body temperature.
-As the immune system attempts to kill the virus and prevent it from multiplying, it raises the normal body temperature to place the virus outside of optimal conditions.
-This makes it easier for the immune system cells to rid the body of infection.
+As the immune system attempts to kill the virus and prevent it from multiplying, it raises the normal body temperature to place the virus outside of optimal growing conditions.
+It's the same mistake many of us make with our indoor plants as we overwater or provide them too little light.
+The lack of optimal conditions results in leaves wilting or turning yellow.
+The fever makes it easier for the immune system cells, which are accustomed to working in rising or falling core body temperatures, to rid the body of infection.

-Sweating often occurs in the later stages of a fever.
-This is the body’s attempt to reduce the body temperature again.
-However, with the brain sending conflicting messages about the temperature the body should be at, this is often why we feel hot and cold.
+Sweating often occurs in the later stages of a fever as the body now attempts to reduce the body temperature.
+However, with the brain sending conflicting messages about how warm the body should be, this is often why we alternate between feeling hot and cold.
+No wonder fathers don't like anyone touching the thermostat!

 A.Vogel Echinaforce® Extra Strength Hot Drink

-Echinacea purpurea is known for its antiviral, antibacterial and anti-inflammatory properties and Elderberry is rich in vitamin C and antioxidants.
-Can be taken by pregnant and breast feeding women & it is free of lactose, gluten and added colouring.
+Echinacea purpurea is known for its clinically-proven antiviral, antibacterial and anti-inflammatory properties, in large part due to the alkylamides present in the plant.
+The addition of elderberry (Sambucus nigra) provides vitamin C and antioxidants.
+Health Canada has licensed this product for use by pregnant and breast-feeding women.
+It is also free of lactose, gluten and added colouring.

-Not only do you suffer from a sore throat, but you also feel miserable and have a fever?
-Then you probably have the flu.
+A reminder from day one that flu often has more severe symptoms include muscle aches, a headache, and a fever..
 If you want to know whether it's the cold or the flu, do the test!

 A fever is completely natural and a necessary reaction of the body as it starts its battle against harmful invaders such as bacteria and viruses.
-A fever is one of the symptoms of a flu.
-A rise of the body temperature paralyzes the activity of various germs.
+So while a fever is one of the symptoms associated with the flu, the rise in body temperature is meant to create an inhospitable environment for germs and paralyze their activity.
 Suppressing the fever actually goes against this natural reaction.
 However, it is customary in the medical world to suppress the fever as quickly as possible with, for instance, acetaminophen.
-Alfred Vogel used to advocated to see the “fever more as a helper than as an enemy”.
+Alfred Vogel used to advocate to see the "fever more as a helper than as an enemy".
 Thankfully, this opinion is now commonly accepted.

 - it is accompanied by drowsiness